cpgr/numbat/documentation/docs/input-file-syntax.md

 ### Initial condition

-To seed the instability, a random perturbation to the initial concentration is prescribed using the *PerturbationIC* initial condition.
+To seed the instability, a random perturbation to the initial concentration is prescribed using the *NumbatPerturbationIC* initial condition.
 This can be applied in the *Variables* block in the input file (see above) using

     [./InitialCondition]
-      type = PerturbationIC
+      type = NumbatPerturbationIC
       variable = concentration
       amplitude = 0.01
       seed = 1
     [../]

-The *PerturbationIC* initial condition applies the diffusive concentration profile to the nodes for (scaled) time $t = 1$,
+The *NumbatPerturbationIC* initial condition applies the diffusive concentration profile to the nodes for (scaled) time $t = 1$,
 \begin{equation}
 c_d(z, t =1) = 1 + \mathrm{erf}(z /2),
 \end{equation}